brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 Quillback rockfish are found in waters less than 274 meters in depth in nearshore kelp forests and rocky habitat [@loveetal_2002].
 The diets of quillback rockfish consist primarily of benthic and pelagic crustaceans and fish [@Murie_diet_1995].
 The body coloring of adult quillback rockfish is brown with yellow to orange blotching and light-colored dorsal saddle patches [@loveetal_2002].
 As their name suggests, quillback rockfish have long dorsal fin spines.

 Limited studies have evaluated genetic variation in quillback rockfish across the U.S. West Coast.
 Genetic work has revealed significant differences between Puget Sound and coastal stocks of quillback rockfish [@seeb_gene_1998; @Stoutetal_DPS_2001], however Seeb [-@seeb_gene_1998] did not find significant differentiation in populations of quillback rockfish between coastal Washington and Alaska.
 Significant population sub-division along the U.S. West Coast has been detected for the closely related, and more well-studied copper rockfish (*Sebastes caurinus*), indicating limited oceanographic exchange among geographically proximate locations [@seeb_gene_1998; @buonaccorsi_population_2002; @johansson_influence_2008].
-High site-fidelity [@HannahandRankin_rockfish_site_fidelity_2011] and relatively small home ranges [@tolimieri_home_2009] for quillback rockfish suggests similar patterns of isolation-by-distance as found for other rockfish.
+High site-fidelity [@HannahandRankin_rockfish_site_fidelity_2011] and relatively small home ranges [@tolimieri_home_2009] for quillback rockfish suggests patterns of isolation-by-distance as found for other rockfish.

 Quillback rockfish are a long-lived rockfish estimated to live up to 95 years [@loveetal_2002; @YamanakaandLacko_rockfish_2001].
 Quillback rockfish was determined to have a vulnerability (V = 2.22) of major concern in a productivity susceptibility analysis [@cope_approach_2011].
 This analysis calculated species specific vulnerability scores based on two dimensions: productivity characterized by the life history, and susceptibility characterized by how the stock is likely affected by the fishery in question.

 ## Historical and Current Fishery Information

 Quillback rockfish off the coast of Oregon is caught in both the commercial and recreational fisheries (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
-The reported landings from the commercial fishery extend back to 1892 and other than a small peak in the late 1930s through the 1940s, were minimal until the late-1960s.
+The reported landings from the commercial fishery extend back to 1892 and, other than a small peak in the late 1930s through the 1940s, were minimal until the late-1960s.
 Currently, quillback rockfish is one of several rockfish species targeted by a nearshore, primarily live-fish, fixed-gear fishery centered on Oregon's southern coast.
 Following the development of the nearshore commercial fishery in the late 1990s, Oregon Department of Fish and Wildlife (ODFW) implemented a state-permitted limited access fishery that regulated fleet size, period landing limits, and established harvest guidelines [@rodomsky_2019_2020].
 Quillback rockfish is one of 11 species in the Other Nearshore Rockfish category managed under a single state harvest guideline.
 Within this management category, China, quillback, and copper rockfish are the three primary species landed.
-Landings from the recreational fishery off the coast of Oregon began in 1979 and removals from the recreational fleet have increased across time and now represent the majority of landings for quillback rockfish off the coast of Oregon.
+Data on landings from the recreational fishery off the coast of Oregon began in 1979 and removals from the recreational fleet have increased across time and now represent the majority of landings for quillback rockfish off the coast of Oregon.
 Recreational landings were large in the year that data were first available, and were expected to be minimal prior to the 1970s.
 Consequently a linear ramp in recreational landings was applied from 1970 to 1979.

 <!-- Summary of Management History and Performance -->